The Elements of Art

 Begin your Chicagoland Art Tour at the The Shrine of Christ’s Passion.
 The Shrine of Christ’s Passion is an interactive half mile winding pathway that begins with the Last Supper and Garden of Gethsemane.
 Take the journey through the Passion of Christ as you view the 40 life-size bronze sculptures each an exquisite work of art.

 Come and experience one of the nation's most distinguished collections of contemporary sculpture at the Nathan Manilow Sculpture Park.
-Governor State University's Nathan Manilow Sculpture Park is recognized as a destination for seeing remarkable sculpture in a unique setting in which soaring artistic masterworks are surrounded by the beauties of the prairie.
+Governor State University's Nathan Manilow Sculpture Park is recognized as a destination for seeing remarkable sculpture in a unique setting in which the beauty of the rolling prairie landscape surrounds the soaring artistic masterworks.

 Minutes from the sculpture park, you will come across the Lotton Art Glass Gallery, the studios of Charles Lotton.
 His business began in 1970 with prayers and dreams when Charles began in his backyard, teaching himself the art of glassblowing.
 Today you can find Charles experimenting with some of the most breathtaking colors in the world.
 The chemistry of Charles is unique to Lotton Glass and his studio is one of the very few studios in the world to start with sand.
 Few could foresee that Charles' works today would permanently grace hundreds of museum collections.

 To finish off the day, your group will be able to make their own piece of art at Art 4 Soul.
 "At Art 4 Soul we share the visions and talents of many artists, from refined to funky; functional to fantastic." - Owner Dodi Wians.
 Choose from a variety of projects including, but not limited to: mosaics, ceramic pieces, unique jewelry, block printing or acrylic painting.
 Their on site store features original art, contemporary crafts, jewelry, home decor items, purses, accessories and gifts.